Posted October 2, 2024

 This November, the Jacob Burns Film Center (JBFC) will celebrate the rich history of film noir with an exciting series of screenings, lectures, special guests, and events.
 This program will offer audiences the opportunity to experience some of the genre’s finest works on the big screen, along with special events in Take 3 Wine Bar & Café including a murder mystery dinner.

 The lineup will include classic film noirs from the postwar era, such as Gilda and Mildred Pierce, alongside later masterpieces like Klute, Chinatown, and Bound, many of which will feature special introductions from esteemed film historians and critics.
 To enhance the experience, the JBFC is hosting pre-screening “unhappy” hours in Take 3 Wine Bar & Café.
-These themed social hours will feature happy hour discounts on drinks and guests are encouraged to don period attire.
+These themed social hours will feature a specially selected pinot noir for the occasion, and guests are encouraged to don period attire.

 The series kicks off with a Film Noir 101 session led by NYU Tisch professor Dana Polan, providing an ideal introduction to the genre.
 This comprehensive session will cover the defining characteristics, stylistic elements, and cultural impact of film noir.
 Participants will gain a deeper understanding of the genre’s evolution, key films, and prominent directors, making this an enriching experience for both newcomers and seasoned fans of film noir.
 The little ones in the family can enjoy a family friendly introduction to the genre, with Who Framed Roger Rabbit?— the JBFC Kids title for the month—screening on November 2, 3, 9 & 16 at 11:00.
 The November 3 screening will be sensory friendly, as a part of the JBFC Kids series expansion, which includes sensory-friendly screenings on the first Sunday of every month.